Skip to main content

 Licensure and Accreditation

-The program is currently accredited by the APA as Counseling Psychology program, with a reaccreditation visit scheduled for 2025 to become officially accredited as a combined Clinical/Counseling Psychology program.
+The program is currently accredited by the APA as a Counseling Psychology program, with a reaccreditation visit scheduled for 2025 to become officially accredited as a combined Clinical/Counseling Psychology program.

 NYU Steinhardt offers a competitive funding package for PhD students who study full time.
 Learn more about Steinhardt's funding opportunities.